PrefectHQ/prefect/docs/concepts/work-queues.md

 1. [Create a work queue](#work-queue-configuration)
 2. [Start an agent](#agent-configuration)

-!!! note "Agent role has changed from Prefect 1.0"
+!!! tip "Agent role has changed from Prefect 1.0"
     Work queues are a new concept.
 The role of agents has changed from their implementation in Prefect 1.0.
 If you're familiar with that model, please take some time to understand the new work queue/agent model.
 It requires a little more setup, but offers much greater control and flexibility with how deployments are executed.

     Key changes: